 Chinese Crystal dumplings got their name from the beautiful translucent look of the dumpling wrappers.
 Delightfully chewy and delicate in flavor, you’ll want to learn how to make this Cantonese dim sum favorite at home.

-Add the spinach and/or leafy greens to the boiling water, and stir for 30 seconds until just cooked through.
+Add the spinach and/or leafy greens to the boiling water, and stir for 15-30 seconds until just wilted.
 Use a Chinese spider or metal strainer to transfer the blanched greens to the ice water bath.
-Once cool, strain the greens into a colander and squeeze out the excess water.
-Set aside on a cutting board.
+Then use the strainer to remove the greens from the ice bath, squeeze the leaves dry, and set aside on a cutting board.

-Next, add the diced carrots and diced mushrooms to the boiling water, and stir for 60 seconds or until just softened.
+Next, add the diced carrots and mushrooms to the boiling water, and stir for 1 minute.
 Transfer to the ice water bath.

-Finely chop the cooled spinach greens and put them in a bowl along with the drained diced carrots and mushrooms.
-Add the minced pork, sugar, salt, white pepper, sesame oil, oyster sauce, vegetable oil, and cornstarch.
+Finely chop the cooled spinach greens and put them in a bowl along with the drained carrots and mushrooms.
+Add the pork, Shaoxing wine, cornstarch, salt, sugar, white pepper, sesame oil, oyster sauce, and vegetable oil.
 Mix until well combined.